10 Automated, iterative forecasting

 Docker is a tool that the activities in the book use for improving the reproducibility and automation of data analysis and forecasting workflows.
 Below are the instructions for setting up and interacting with a Docker container (instructions are from Freya Olsson’s workshop)

-Go to https://docs.docker.com/get-docker/ to install the relevant install for your platform (available for PC, Mac, and Linux).
+Go to https://docs.docker.com/get-docker/ to install the relevant version for your platform (available for PC, Mac, and Linux).
 Also see https://docs.docker.com/desktop/.

 NOTE: * If you’re running Windows, you will need WSL (Windows Subsystem for Linux) * If you’re running a Linux distribution, you may have to enable Virtualization on your computer (see here)